wpilibsuite/frc-docs/source/docs/software/pathplanning/index.rst

 Notice on Swerve Support
 ------------------------

-Swerve support in path following has a couple of issues that teams need to be aware of:
+Swerve support in path following has a couple of limitations that teams need to be aware of:
 - WPILib currently does not support swerve in simulation, please see `this <https://github.com/wpilibsuite/allwpilib/pull/3374>`__ pull request.
 - SysID only supports tuning the swerve heading using a General Mechanism project and does not regularly support module velocity data.
 A workaround is to lock the module's heading into place.
 This can be done via blocking module rotation using something like a block of wood.
 - Pathweaver and Trajectory following currently do not take heading into account.
 Path following using the WPILib trajectory framework on swerve will be the same as a DifferentialDrive robot.